microsoft/pai/docs/upgrade/upgrade_to_v0.18.0.md

 # Upgrade to v0.18.0

 There are breaking changes between OpenPAI v0.14.0 and v0.18.0.
 Before v0.18.0, OpenPAI was based on Yarn and Kubernetes, and data was managed by HDFS.
-In v0.18.0, it has switched to a pure Kubernetes-based architecture.
+Since v0.18.0 ( we might want to change this to v1.0 later after release), OpenPAI has switched to a pure Kubernetes-based architecture.
 Many new features, such as `AAD authorization`, `Hivedscheduler`, `Kube Runtime`, `Marketplace`, etc., are also included in this release.

 The upgrade contains three phases: